SAWGRASS MILLS

 Shopping venues in the SAWGRASS MILLS trade area included PEMBROKE LAKES MALL (1992) {9.3 miles southeast, in Pembroke Pines}, DOLPHIN MALL (2000) {25 miles southwest, in Dade County} and POMPANO CITI CENTRE (nee' POMPANO FASHION SQUARE) (2006) {14.8 miles northeast, in Pompano Beach}.

 The third expansion of SAWGRASS MILLS got underway in December 2004.
-Dubbed The Colonnade at Sawgrass Mills, it was to add 118,000 leasable square feet and thirty toney tenants...all in an open-air format.
-At the same time, an 8-month-long renovation of the existing mall was done, with new flooring and lighting installed and restrooms and Food Courts being refurbished.
+Dubbed The Colonnade at Sawgrass Mills, it was to add 118,000 leasable square feet and thirty tony tenants...all in an open-air format.
+At the same time, an 8-month-long renovation of the existing mall was done, with new flooring and lighting installed.
+Restrooms and Food Courts were also refurbished.
 The original "Main Streets" and named courts and entrances theme was also scrapped in favor of a new "Avenues" orientation.

 The Colonnade Outlets grand opening, originally scheduled for December 8, 2005, was delayed by Hurricane Wilma.
 It was rescheduled for March 3, 2006.
 Tenants in the new "discount upscale" section included David Yurman, Coach Factory Outlet, Escada Company Store, Juicy Couture and Stuart Weitzman.
 As these stores were being built, Target Greatland was enlarged into a (173,300 square foot) SuperTarget store.
 Its re-grand opening took place in July 2006.